aws/karpenter-provider-aws/designs/odcr.md

 _Note that these aren't permanent restrictions but simply narrowing down what features exist in the first iteration of supporting Capacity Reservation_

 Pros:
-- This puts the onus of checking on the user to verify capability of their NodeClasses and requirements.
-It makes no assumption about what a Capacity Reservation can do nor implies can't do
+- This makes the user responsible for verifying the capability of their NodeClasses and requirements.
+It makes no assumption about what a Capacity Reservation can or cannot do
 - Users are still open to define fallbacks of on-demand or spot, and its up them of how they would like to configure it.
-Making it possible to either define everything with one EC2NodeClass and one NodePool, or using multiple with weights.
+Making it possible to either define everything with one EC2NodeClass and one NodePool, or using multiple with weights

 Cons:
-- This implementation is overly restrictive causing it to be difficult to use when trying multiple Instance Types.
-Since ODCRs are such a specific use case, it can be argued that the flexible of multiple Instance Types can cause issues for cost savings.
+- This implementation is overly restrictive and will be difficult to use when attempting to utilize multiple Instance Types.
+Because ODCRs are such a specific use case, it can be argued that the flexibility of multiple Instance Types can cause issues with cost savings

 #### Pricing and consolidation

 ##### Provisioning

-Pricing is directly considered during provisioning and consolidation, as capacity-reservation is assumed with a price of 0 in each offering.
-Making it the option to select if capacity is available (as its anyway paid for).
+Pricing is directly considered during provisioning and consolidation as capacity-reservation is prepaid.
+It is assumed to have a price of 0 during provisioning.

 ##### Consolidating Capacity Reserved Instances

 During consolidation pricing does matter as it affects which candidate will be [prioritized](https://github.com/kubernetes-sigs/karpenter/blob/75826eb51589e546fffb594bfefa91f3850e6c82/pkg/controllers/disruption/consolidation.go#L156).
 Since all capacity instances are paid ahead of time, their cost is already incurred.
-Users would likely want to prioritize filling their capacition reservation first then fall back into other instances.
+Users would likely want to prioritize filling their reserved capacity. reservation first then fall back into other instances.
 Because of this reserved instances should likely show up as 0 dollar pricing when we calculate the instance pricing.
 Since each candidate is tied to a NodePool and EC2NodeClass, we should be able to safely override the pricing per node under a capacity reservation.

 ##### Consolidating into Capacity Reserved Instances